Smog in Poland: Why snow is no longer a symbol of winter in Poland and gave way to smog?

 Smog alerts in Poland

 Countries all over the world use different air quality indices and standards.
-What’s more, there are differences in air pollution alert systems – “poor air” alert in one country is labeled as “good air” by authorities in another country.
+What’s more, there are differences in air pollution alert systems – “poor air” alerts in one country are labeled as “good air” by authorities in another country.

 This is definitely a positive change, however, the World Health Organization’s guideline stipulates that PM10 should not exceed the level of 50.

-To compare Poland with other countries, check the worldwide air quality ranking (updated daily).
-While in Asia the highest air pollution is recorded, according to the World Health Organization report, Europe is exposed to more air pollution than the global average, with Eastern European countries producing the most air pollution.
+Check the worldwide air quality ranking (updated daily) to compare Poland with other countries.
+While in Asia, the highest air pollution is recorded, according to the World Health Organization report, Europe is exposed to more air pollution than the global average, with Eastern European countries producing the most air pollution.

 Air pollution in Poland – information resources covering Poland